 The college baseball recruiting process is just that: a process.
 There are no shortcuts.
-But the more knowledge student-athletes have about each step in the journey, the better they will be able to navigate its twists and turns and appreciate just how competitive it is to be recruited for baseball.
+But the more knowledge student-athletes have about each step in the journey, the better they will be able to navigate its twists and turns and appreciate just how competitive it is to get recruited for college baseball.
 After all, more than 500,000 student-athletes play high school baseball, and less than two percent will go on to play college baseball at the Division 1 level.

 Baseball scholarships are not as plentiful as they are in other sports.
 At the Division 1 level, there are only up to 11.7 scholarships for each school; at the Division 2 level, there is a maximum scholarships limit of only nine.
 But for those who have the grades, the athletic talent, the passion for the sport and a strong work ethic can get recruited for baseball.